-l_id_00 GLOBAL l_id_00 movlw movwf ID00_BUFF ;Set the pointer LIN_POINTER movlw addwf movlw movwf 0x20 ;Adjust the frame time FRAME_TIME, F 0x02 ;Set up the data count LIN_COUNT retlw 0x00 ;Read
+l_id_00 GLOBAL l_id_00 movlw movwf ID00_BUFF LIN_POINTER ; Set the pointer movlw addwf 0x20 FRAME TIME, F ; Adjust the frame time movlw movwf 0x02 LIN_COUNT ; Setup the data count retlw 0x00 ; Read

-The pointer to memory tells the driver where to store data for receiving or where to retrieve data for sending.
-The frame time is the adjusted time, based on the number of bytes to expect.
+The pointer to memory, LIN_POINTER, tells the driver where to store data for receiving, or where to retrieve data for sending.
+The frame time, FRAME_TIME, is the adjusted time, based on the amount of bytes to expect.
 Typically, the frame time register will already have time left over from the header, so time should be added to the register.
-For two bytes, this would be an additional (30 + 1) \ 1.4 bit times, or 43; the value 30 is the total bits of data, START bits, and STOP bits, plus the checksum bits.
-The counter simply tells the driver how much data to operate on.
-Note that the count must always be initialized to something greater than zero for the driver to function properly.
+For two bytes, this would be an additional (30 + 1) 1.4 bit times, or 43; the value 30 is the total bits of data, START bits, and STOP bits and the check-sum bits.
+The counter, LIN_COUNT, simply tells the driver how much data is needed to operate.

+Note: The count must always be initialized to

+something greater than zero for the driver

+to function properly.